Harris' husband, Doug Emhoff, poised to break stereotypes

-SACRAMENTO, Calif.
-(AP) — In the Biden White House, the first lady wants to keep her job teaching and the second gentleman plans to quit his law firm to support the vice president’s career.
+SACRAMENTO, Calif. — In the Biden White House, the first lady wants to keep her job teaching and the second gentleman plans to quit his law firm to support the vice-president ’s career.

 When it comes to political marriages, we've reached a new moment.